hfhbd/postgres-native-sqldelight/README.md

 )
 ```

+### Listeners

 This driver supports local and remote listeners.
-Local listeners only notify this client, ideally for testing or using the database with only one client at a time with
+Local listeners only notify this client, ideally for testing or using the database with only one client at a time.
-SQLDelight only.
-Remote listener support uses `NOTIFY` and `LISTEN`, so you can use this with multiple clients or with existing database
+Remote listener support uses `NOTIFY` and `LISTEN`, so you can use this to sync multiple clients or with existing database
 triggers.
 SQLDelight uses and expects the table name as payload, but you can provide a mapper function.